AlternativeFFFF/Alt-F4/submissions/franqly/franqly.md

 *Do you think a large part of your success is that you practice more?
 Not so much optimizing the factory, but rather your play-style?
 As you said, but choosing optimal routes to run for example.
 Do you think you practice these techniques more that other top runners?*

 `I can't say for sure.
 I know i do all my practicing offstream, as i think most speedrunners do.
 If i had to guess, yes that would be the case.
 I've been in between work this last year and it gave me a lot of time.
-Now I'm at 56hr/week :money_mouth:  Most others in the community have full time jobs.`
+Now I'm at 56hr/week.
+Most others in the community have full time jobs.`

 *What it the hardest part of speedrunning Factorio?
 How does this compare to speedrunning other games*